Exploring Innovation in Appalachia: an Undergraduate Research Symposium

 Morgantown, West Virginia

-Showcase your undergraduate research and explore pathways to graduate studies at the inaugural Innovation in Appalachia Research Symposium.
-This event is hosted by the Eberly College of Arts and Sciences at West Virginia University, with support from the Office of the Provost and the Research Office.
+Showcase your undergraduate research and explore pathways to graduate studies at the inaugural Exploring Innovation in Appalachia: an Undergraduate Research Symposium.
+This fully online event is hosted by the Eberly College of Arts and Sciences at West Virginia University.
 Applications are now open.